PrefectHQ/terraform-provider-prefect/CONTRIBUTING.md

 go install
 ```

-To use the locally built version of the provider, tell terraform where to find it (only needed once):
+To use the locally built version of the provider, use dev overrides to tell terraform where to find it (only needed once):

 ```
 make ~/.terraformrc
 ```

+NB: when using dev overrides `terraform init` will fail, but this can be ignored.
+If you have more than one provider then they all must be overridden.
+For more info see [#27459](https://github.com/hashicorp/terraform/issues/27459#issuecomment-1381507253).

 ## Prefect API